 If necessary, an outside agency may be recommended: e.g. a child psychologist, behavioural therapist or family counsellor.
+The cost of providing this support will be discussed with parents/carers.

 g) Major breaches of discipline

 Major breaches of discipline include physical assault, deliberate damage to property, stealing, leaving the school premises without permission, verbal abuse, refusal to work and disruptive behaviour in class.